 We are pleased that you are considering Lock Haven University and invite you to explore this site to learn more about the University and the resources and benefits available to you as a veteran or enlisted service member.

 We are committed to facilitating communication among our campus offices in order to serve student Veterans, military service members,reservists, and their families with a coordinated system to provide a meaningful transition from the military to LHU to realize their full potential in academia, the workplace and in their social circle.

-To better assist you, we have complied a complete list of:
+To better assist you, we have complied a list of:

 APPLY AS A FRESHMAN - If you joined the military after high school graduation and have not taken college courses.

-REACTIVATE APPLICATION - If you have previously applied to LHU within the last 3 years, but did not attend or withdrew for military reasons.
+REACTIVATE APPLICATION - If you applied to LHU within the past year, but did not attend or withdrew for military reasons.

 Why Choose LHU?

 We will waive your $200 tuition deposit requirement.
 Once you commit to Lock Haven, we will defer your tuition deposit and allow you the opportunity take full advantage of your military educational benefits.